Seifeldin-Ahmed/The-Safe/README.md

 At first we have to set the password for the first time, and when we re-open the safe, this step won't appear, because password is now saved on EEPROM
 ![c1](https://user-images.githubusercontent.com/120275931/222932468-36724656-33b0-4d79-915f-6663dba505b3.png)

-Choose between Login or ReSet
+Choose between Login or Reset
 ![c2](https://user-images.githubusercontent.com/120275931/222932473-af00cf61-7301-4a28-8725-56788948e3c2.png)

 If Login is Selected, then password has to be entered and check if it's true or not, we have 3-trails or the safe will be closed